 Also, while on the subject of healthcare, it is important to check whether you need any vaccinations before you move to a new country.
 Lastly, check to see whether you should bring any medicines with you and if you’re legally available to transport them.
 In Italy, for example, headache tablets are about 3 times more expensive than in the U.S. and expats recommend bringing a big supply with you when you arrive.
 Of course, a glass of Italian wine might often do the trick.

 One option to explore is teaching English as a foreign language.
-If you are moving to South America or Asia your skills will be in demand and you should find some work fairly easily.
+If you are moving to South America or Asia your skills will be in demand.
+You should find some work fairly easily.
 If you are moving to Europe a job in a school may not be possible but you may be able to get tuition work.
 Other expats find paid work helping with homework or coursework and by advertising online and in university campuses.

 When applying for jobs use the same tactics that you would employ at home.
 If you only speak English, then go the local job site and type in “English speaking” or “English speaker” and see what that brings up.

 Don’t worry if you have to accept a job which is worse than what you were doing in your home country.
 Once you are fluent in the new language you will have better opportunities in your new country.
-In addition, if you ever return home your experience abroad will be of assistance in getting a better job than before.
-In my experience, workers who return home after successfully working abroad get better jobs and are better paid those who do not leave.
+Additionally, if you ever return home your experience abroad will help.
 In this increasingly global age many employers are actively looking for staff with overseas experience.

 Your other option is to exorcise your entrepreneurial talents and start a business of your own.
 Here are some ideas of businesses you could start.